DavidRaab/website/content/posts/2024-03-16-insanity-of-oo.md

 In a Hospital/Patient relationship you write `add_patient`, `remove_patient`, `patient_by_index`, ...

 And don't let's talk about testing.
 In Perl I can easily test if two data-structures are the same.
-Testing functions provides this methods.
+Testing modules provide these functions.
 But I cannot test if two obects are the same.
 Not unless I implemented an equal method on that class.

 Readability and understand-ability is just worse.
 You cannot print or show a class.